-Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology and Life Sciences Practice in 2020 and the nine years immediately preceding.
+Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology and Life Sciences Practice in 2021 and the ten years immediately preceding.
 She was also named a 2013 "Atlanta Lawyer of the Year" in the area of Biotechnology Law by The Best Lawyers in America®.
 Dr. Wade was the recipient of the Atlanta Volunteer Lawyer Foundation's "One Child, One Lawyer" volunteer of the year award in 2009.

 Insights View All

 Georgia State University, College of Law, J.D.
 (2002) cum laude

 Emory University, Ph.D., Microbiology and Molecular Genetics (1999)

 North Carolina State University, B.S., Zoology (1992)

 U.S. District Court for the Northern District of Georgia

 U.S. District Court for the Middle District of Georgia

 Intellectual Property Owners, Pharmaceutical & Biotechnology Issues Committee, Vice Chair (2020-Present)

 Georgia State University College of Law, Intellectual Property Advisory Board Member (2007-Present)